romaninsh/terms/frontend/content/blog/data/disjoint-subtypes-in-php.md

 });
 ```

-When 'ref()' is called, the callback will traverse 'child_relation, as defined in the Object, but will set oject property 'child_class' as specified.
+When 'ref()' is called, the callback will traverse 'child_relation, as defined in the Object, but will set object property 'child_class' as specified.
 The return of this method call is 'Relation'.

 ``` php
 ref('child_relation', ['child_class'=>new Article()]);